NoSQL Databases

 Document Databases:

-• Stores data in documents similar to JSON objects.
+• Stores data in form of documents similar to JSON objects.

 • Each document contains pairs of fields and values.